 Should breeders stop breeding purebred dogs?

 Bearing the decrypted results from this study, dog breeders should not suddenly stop purebred dog breeding and convert to mongrels, but instead, these results give us insight into how dog breeding practices might be modified to reduce the prevalence of certain genetic canine disorders.

-Let’s be determined to carry on breeding healthy purebred dogs, and give back the great reputation our favourite breeds deserve!
+Let’s be determined to carry on breeding healthy purebred dogs, and give back the great reputation our favorite breeds deserve!